Wristband Number Details

 - Opportunity to apply for private housing in overnight communities starting June 1.

 - Opportunity to utilize long-term parking in the starting or ending town.
 Long-term parking service will be denied for individuals not registered for RAGBRAI.

-- Gifts for registered support vehicle drivers who attend the training meeting on the Saturday before the ride starts.
+- Support vehicle drivers training meeting on the Saturday before the ride starts.

 - Discounts at food vendors, bicycle repair shops, merchandise booths, and shower facilities for all registered participants displaying their wristbands.
 Displaying the wristband also will give you access to SAG service, bicycle shop repairs and many other services.

 - The annual Expo on the Saturday before the ride starts.
 The Expo features the latest in bicycle equipment, accessories and apparel.

 - A free Karras Loop patch for registered participants who complete the optional Karras Loop (while supplies last).

 - Contribution to supporting the communities of RAGBRAI.